AwesomeNoob999/freezer_contents/README.md

 This is a small project i am making to learn more bout ruby, tho it will probs be expanded in the future <br />
 i plan to add the following features: <br />
--Ability to read commands if from scripts <br />
+-Ability to read commands from scripts <br />
 -Ability to make modules to expand the program <br />
 #Use less global vars: there is only 1 <br />
 \optimise the default commands <br />